Frequently Asked Questions by our Towns

 Appointed Clerk, Treasurer or Clerk-Treasurer

-• How is the elective office of clerk, treasurer or clerk-treasurer turned in to an appointive office, the selection of which is vested in the town board?
+• How is the elective office of town clerk, treasurer, or clerk-treasurer turned into an appointive office, the selection of which is vested in the town board?

 • How many appointed and elected town clerks and treasurers are there in Wisconsin?
 How many hold the combined office?